 d.
 Permesso di Soggiorno or slip of application for the Permesso di Soggiorno (for non-EU citizens)

 e.
 Registered housing contract or declaration of hospitality

 f.
 Work contract or proof of health insurance

 After the submission of the documents on the day of the appointment, you will need to wait for up to 45 days, within which an official will come to verify your address – that you do live there.

-With your Residence Certificate, you will be able to apply for the Carta d’identità, Italian Health System and other benefits.
+Once you have your Residence Certificate in Milan, you will be able to apply for the Carta d’identità, Italian Health System and other benefits.

-You can find more information on obtaining the residence certificate on the official website of the Commune di Milano.
+You can find more information on obtaining the residence certificate in Milan on the official website of the Commune di Milano.